bluealloy/revm/documentation/src/crates/primitives.md

 ### Modules:

-- [bits](./primitives/bits.md): This module provides types for handling specific sizes of byte arrays (Address and B256).
 - [bytecode](./primitives/bytecode.md): This module provides functionality related to EVM bytecode.
 - [constants](./primitives/constants.md): This module contains constant values used throughout the EVM implementation.
 - [db](./primitives/database.md): This module contains data structures and functions related to the EVM's database implementation.
 - [env](./primitives/environment.md): This module contains types and functions related to the EVM's environment, including block headers, and environment values.
-- [log](./primitives/log.md): This module provides types and functionality for Ethereum logs.
 - [precompile](./primitives/precompile.md): This module contains types related to Ethereum's precompiled contracts.
 - [result](./primitives/result.md): This module provides types for representing execution results and errors in the EVM.
 - [specification](./primitives/specifications.md): This module defines types related to Ethereum specifications (also known as hard forks).
 - [state](./primitives/state.md): This module provides types and functions for managing Ethereum state, including accounts and storage.
 - [utilities](./primitives/utils.md): This module provides utility functions used in multiple places across the EVM implementation.
+- [kzg](./primitives/kzg.md): This module provides types and functions related to KZG commitment, it is empolyed visibly in the Point Evalution Precompile.

 ### External Crates: